mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Automate the easy stuff

-If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're egregiously wasting their time.
+If you rely on your reviewer to notice when your curly braces are on the wrong line or that your change broke the automated test suite, you're egregiously wasting their time.

 {{<img src="verify-syntax.jpg">}}

 Automated checks should be part of your team's standard workflow.
 The review begins after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).

 If your team is woefully misguided and refuses to invest in continuous integration, automate these checks yourself.
-Add [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters to your development environment.
+Add [git pre-commit hooks](https://www.atlassian.com/git/tutorials/git-hooks), linters, and formatters to your development environment to ensure that your code observes proper conventions and preserves correct behavior.

 ## Answer questions with the code itself